copybar/getting-started/README.md

 Embed as many snippets as you want (each with its own id), anywhere you want to be able to edit content.
 That means anywhere on the web, anywhere you can edit HTML.

-In this demo, we show you how to get a simple dyanmic HTML5 site running from your Dropbox public folder.
+In this demo, we show you how to serve a dynamic HTML5 site from your Dropbox account.

 How to Host a Copybar site on Dropbox
 -------------------------------------